ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 using approximate algorithms does not guarantee that the optimal solution will be found.

-The next figure shows a possible taxonomy [328], which classifies optimisation methods into exact and approximate schemes.
+The next figure shows a possible taxonomy, which classifies optimisation methods into exact and approximate schemes.

 ![Classification of optimisation methods](img/opt_sch_taxonomy.png)